draekko/gimp-cc-themes/README.md

 GIMP CC Theme
 ===

-[No longer maintained, see gimp 2.9.5+ for my related dark themes as it they come included with it.
-Visit https://github.com/draekko-rand/gimp-themes for screenshots and code.]
+[ Backported from GIMP 2.9.2 themes for use with GIMP 2.8.18 and above ]

 Collection of three themes i created to give GIMP 2.8.x a similar look and feel as you'd find in Photoshop.